-The Sub-Fund makes use of derivatives to reduce various risks, for efficient portfolio management and as a way to gain exposure to various assets, markets or other investment opportunities (including derivatives which focus on credit, equities, interest rates, foreign exchange and inflation).
+Investments: The Sub-Fund invests at least 67% of assets in bonds, and may invest up to 15% of assets in below-investment-grade securities.
+There are no currency constraints on these investments.
+The Sub-Fund makes use of derivatives to reduce various risks, for efficient portfolio management and as a way to gain exposure (long or short) to various assets, markets or other investment opportunities (including derivatives which focus on credit, interest rates and foreign exchange).
+The Sub-Fund may use credit derivatives (up to 40% of net assets).